 DL 211 does not grant the FNE with general surveillance powers.
-The FNE may obtain authorisation from the referred court of appeals for intercepting communications only in serious and qualified cases of cartel investigations.
+The FNE may obtain authorisation from the referred court of appeals for intercepting communications only in serious and qualified cases of cartel investigations, according to the terms explained above.